OwnID/ownid-ios-sdk/Docs/sdk-webbridge-doc.md

 Before incorporating OwnID iOS SDK WebView Bridge into your iOS application, ensure that you have already incorporated the OwnID iOS SDK.
 You can find step-by-step instructions in the [OwnID iOS SDK](../README.md) documentation.

 Additionally, make sure you have integrated the [OwnID Web SDK is added into WebView](https://docs.ownid.com).

+## Enable Passkey Authentication

+The OwnID SDK uses [Passkeys](https://www.passkeys.com) to authenticate users.

+> [!IMPORTANT]
+>
+> To enable passkey support for your iOS app, associate your app with a website that your app owns using Associated Domains by following this guide: [Supporting associated domains](https://developer.apple.com/documentation/xcode/supporting-associated-domains).

 ## Adding WebView Bridge
 You have two primary options for integrating the OwnID WebView Bridge into your application: